denitram/forumslurper/README.md

 # Simple Groovy forum slurper

-Quick and dirty Groovy script to automate collection of forum posts into a database.
+Groovy script to automate collection of forum posts into a database.
 Name suggests something generic, but for now only suitable for one specific forum.
-Fetches topic starters' posts only.
+Fetches both topic starters' posts and replies.
 The script uses [Geb](http://www.gebish.org) and [WebDriver](http://docs.seleniumhq.org/projects/webdriver/) to crawl forum pages.

 ## Usage